helm/chart-testing/examples/kind/README.md

 This example shows how to lint and test charts using CircleCi and [kind](https://github.com/kubernetes-sigs/kind).

-`kind` is a nice tool for running local Kubernetes clusters using Docker container "nodes".
+`kind` is a tool for running local/CI pipelines Kubernetes clusters using Docker container "nodes".